 What are the top aluminum-producing countries?
-China’s output was the highest by far in 2018, clocking in at 33 million MT of the metal.
+China’s output was the highest by far in 2021.

-Aluminum is one of the Earth’s most abundant metals and is produced from cryolite and bauxite mining.
-This is because the two minerals are large sources of aluminum; bauxite is processed to create alumina, which is then refined to create aluminum.
+Aluminum is one of the Earth’s most abundant metals and is produced from mining cryolite and bauxite, large sources of aluminum; bauxite is processed to create alumina, which is then refined to create aluminum.

 Mine production: 3.7 million MT

-Russia was the second largest aluminum producer in 2018, but its output was significantly lower than China’s.
-Last year, it produced 3.7 million MT of aluminum, up from 3.58 million MT in 2017.
-Leading global aluminum producer RUSAL is headquartered in Moscow and is the world’s sixth largest aluminum company.
-It was taken over in 2015 and is now part of China Hongqiao Group (HKEX:1378).
+Last year, Russia produced 3.7 million MT of aluminum, up slightly from 3.64 million MT in 2020.
+Leading global aluminum producer RUSAL is headquartered in Moscow and is the world’s second largest aluminum company.
+It was the largest until it was overtaken by China Hongqiao Group (OTC Pink:CHHQF,HKEX:1378).

-Last year, Canada’s aluminum production slipped slightly from the previous year’s total, coming in at 2.9 million MT in 2018 and 3.2 million MT in 2017.
+Last year, Canada’s aluminum production was nearly the same as the previous year’s total, coming in at 3.1 million MT in 2021 compared to 3.12 million MT in 2020.
 Rio Tinto (NYSE:RIO,ASX:RIO,LSE:RIO), another leading global aluminum producer, has roughly 16 operations in the country.

 The province of Quebec is the main aluminum jurisdiction in Canada.
-There are 10 primary aluminum smelters in Canada in total.
-One is in Kitimat, British Columbia, and the other nine are all in Quebec.
+There are 10 primary aluminum smelters in Canada in total, with nine of those being located in Quebec.
+The final one is in Kitimat, BC.
 There is also one alumina refinery located in Saguenay, Quebec.

-Canada was once again the leading supplier of imported aluminum for the US in 2018, accounting for more than half of all imports.
+Canada was again the leading supplier of imported aluminum for the US in 2021, accounting for half of all imports.